imwally/vomit/README.md

 ### index.html variables

-The index.html template is applied to a slice of Posts.
+The index.html template is applied to a slice of `Post`'s.
 You can range over them like such:

 ```
 {{ range $post := .Posts }}